-Hiring Surged In June.
-Employers Added 4.8 Million Jobs Before New Spike In Infections
+Hiring Surged In June With 4.8 Million Jobs Added Before New Spike In Infections

 Federal Reserve Chairman Jerome Powell has cautioned that the outlook remains "extraordinarily uncertain."

-"A full recovery is unlikely until people are confident that it is safe to reengage in a broad range of activities," Powell said in testimony before the House Financial Services Committee.
+"A full recovery is unlikely until people are confident that it is safe to reengage in a broad range of activities," Powell said in testimony before the House Financial Services Committee earlier this week.

 Still, Powell was encouraged by the resurgence of economic activity when people returned to their jobs last month.
 Sixto Zermeno was one of them.
 The veteran hotel bellman went back to work in early June when casinos reopened in Las Vegas.

 But Zermeno had been back on the job for only a few days when he got sick with the coronavirus.
-He's since recovered, but remains in quarantine.
+He has recovered but remains in quarantine.

 "I'm a hard worker, so if you tell me to go to work, I'm going to go to work," Zermeno said.
 "But I feel nervous now because of how contagious this is.
 I never knew how easy this spreads."